stahnma/noxdir/README.md

   noxdir [flags]

 Flags:
+      --color-schema string   Set the color schema configuration file.
+The file contains a custom color settings for the UI elements.

   -x, --exclude strings       Exclude specific directories from scanning.
 Useful for directories
                               with many subdirectories but minimal disk usage (e.g., node_modules).

                               NOTE: The check targets any string occurrence.
 The excluded directory name can be either an absolute path or only part of it.
 In the last case, all directories whose name contains that string will be excluded from scanning.

                               Example: --exclude="node_modules,Steam\appcache"
                               (first rule will exclude all existing "node_modules" directories) -h, --help                  help for noxdir
   -d, --no-empty-dirs         Excludes all empty directories from the output.
 The directory is
                               considered empty if it or its subdirectories do not contain any files.

                               Even if the specific directory represents the entire tree structure of subdirectories, without a single file, it will be completely skipped.

                               Default value is "false".

                               Example: --no-empty-dirs (provide a flag)

       --no-hidden             Excludes all hidden files and directories from the output.
 The entry is considered hidden if its name starts with a dot, e.g., ".git".

                               Default value is "false".

                               Example: --no-hidden (provide a flag)

   -r, --root string           Start from a predefined root directory.
 Instead of selecting the target
                               drive and scanning all folders within, a root directory can be provided.
                               In this case, the scanning will be performed exclusively for the specified directory, drastically reducing the scanning time.

                               Providing an invalid path results in a blank application output.
 In this case, a "backspace" still can be used to return to the drives list.
                               Also, all trailing slash characters will be removed from the provided path.

                               Example: --root="C:\Program Files (x86)"
   -l, --size-limit string     Define size limits/boundaries for files that should be shown in the
                               scanner output.
 Files that do not fit in the provided limits will be skipped.

                               The size limits can be defined using format "<size><unit>:<size><unit>
                               where "unit" value can be: KB, MB, GB, TB, PB, and "size" is a positive numeric value.
 For example: "1GB:5GB".

                               Both values are optional.
 Therefore, it can also be an upper bound only or a lower bound only.
 These are the valid flag values: "1GB:", ":10GB"

                               NOTE: providing this flag will lead to inaccurate sizes of the directories, since the calculation process will include only files that meet the boundaries.
 Also, this flag cannot be applied to the directories but only to files within.

                               Example:
                                 --size-limit="3GB:20GB"
                                 --size-limit="3MB:"
                                 --size-limit=":1TB"

+  -c, --use-cache             Force the application to cache the data.
+With cache enabled, the full
+                              file system scan will be performed only once.
+After that, the cache will be used as long as the flag is provided.

+                              The cache will always store the last session data.
+In order to update the cache and the application's state, use the "r" (refresh) command on a target directory.

+                              Default value is "false".

+                              Example: -c|--use-cache (provide a flag)
 ```

 ## ⚠️ Known Issues